 they seek any new path to gain a step ahead of their competition and progress beyond

-others, both on an individual level as well as a national level.
-This is ever apparent
+others, both on an individual level as well as on a national level.
+This is always

-today as the country is extremely modern and technological advancements are a regular
+apparent today as the country is extremely modern and technological advancements

 With the competitiveness also comes hard and constant work, which can at times alter

 priorities to work first.
-The people regularly lose relaxation and leisure time
+The people regularly sacrifice relaxation and leisure

-at the expense of work and a constant social pressure to success in business and
+time at the expense of work and a constant social pressure to succeed in business

-sports always hangs over the heads of the people.
+and sports, which always seems to hang over the heads of the people.

 Learn More About South Korea: